 But the consumers also want tangible items, such as wrinkle cream or exercise equipment that can help them improve their longevity and stave off disease or mobility issues.

 The diet niche is another great dual profit-pulling topic.
-Consumers devour books and courses about how to lose weight, shed fat and tone up or build muscles.
+Consumers devour books and courses about losing weight, shed fat and tone up or build muscles.
 They want to look good and feel fit.

 Those are wonderful digital topics for you to write about, make a video course on or promote by someone else.
 But you can also promote tangible items that will help them.
 Those include things like food or weight scales, meal deliveries, dumbbells and more.

-Keep in mind that even if you’ve narrowed your niche to a specific topic that’s only tangible or only digital, you still have the opportunity to periodically promote the other items because it’ll be relevant to the other topic.
+Keep in mind that even if you have narrowed your niche to a specific topic that is only tangible or only digital, you still have the opportunity to periodically promote the other items because it’ll be relevant to the other topic.

-Because it is relevant, you can still introduce a digital product on how to do it because your list will not feel as if it is a disconnect.
+You can still introduce a digital product to do it because it is relevant.
+After all, your list will not feel as if it is a disconnect.
 Now if your site was only about digital topics on preventing wrinkles and you suddenly introduce a review for a mobility scooter, that might not be as relevant as a product such as age spots, which is also a skin-rejuvenating topic or product.

-Just ask yourself how relevant it would be to your audience and do not stray too off track from what they came for.
-You do not want your site overly muddled where they cannot tell what the content is supposed to be about.
+Just ask yourself how relevant it would be to your audience and not stray too off track from what they came for.
+You do not want your site overly muddled to tell what the content is supposed to be about.

 Is Selling Space or Subscribers a Smart Move?